 SUSTAINABLE HAIR PRACTISE

 The thing about harsh chemicals is that when they end up in our water and rubbish waste, they hurt our environment and our wildlife.
 But, at Bob, using the best products available is not enough.
-From the way we recycle, to the labels we use and the practices they implement, we’re committed to ensuring our work does not come at the cost of the earth.
+From the way we recycle, to the products we use and the practices we implement, we’re committed to ensuring our work does not come at the cost of the earth.

 Animal Cruelty Free